endel/c3addon/README.md

 This tool helps you to build and distribute your Construct 3 Addons.

-See [TODO](#todo) of possible ideas for this utility tool.
+See [TODO](#todo) for ideas for this tool.
 Feel free to open issues to propose new ideas.

 ## Requirements